tonywu6/mdbookkit/docs/src/permalinks/features.md

 ## Markdown images

-Providers such as GitHub support two types of permalinks:
+Forges such as GitHub support two types of permalinks:

 - a `tree` or `blob` URL that opens the file's webpage for viewing
 - a `raw` URL that directly serves the file's content, suitable for embedding or